quidscio/video-processor/readme_rmh.md

     TODO: Eliminate environment setting dependencies; anthropic backend, any others
     TODO: Clarify approach to enable WSL to windows host fo ollama server config
     TODO: Add -o --output to file option.
 Name should be video title w/o spaces per filerenamer approach
+    TODO: Remove/correct debug output vs standard output
+    BUG: This must be specified in config and can't be via CLI, ollama_host = "192.168.1.68"

 #### Setup items
 We want to make this configurable (video-processor.cfg) or via .env or via command line option